 4. Go live

-Use the power of video and go live at least once a week!
+Use the power of video when growing your social media following and go live at least once a week!

 Whether it’s on Instagram stories, which disappear after 24 hours, Facebook Live, or Twitter Live with Periscope, both of which stay up as a post/tweet forever, live video is an intensely personal way to interact and engage with your audience.